Muhil-kannan/Team-techie/README.md

 that is esay in exploitation

 3.**TRACKING IP:**

-In This tool it will gather all the data related to ip which are available at open source,With those details we can Check With ISP to catch the attacker
+  Tool which gathers all the data related to ip which are available at open source,With that details we can Check With ISP to catch the attacker

 Working Video - https://youtu.be/9NFb03669Yo